-I know that morning people are beyond annoying for non-morning people, but hold on a minute JUDGEY-NIGHT-PEOPLE, there are some major pluses to being a lovely lark…
+I know that morning people are beyond annoying for non-morning people. but hold a minute JUDGEY-NIGHT-PEOPLE, there are some major pluses to being a lovely lark

 - You’re always first in the queue at the post office